STEM PATHWAYS & LITERACY IN ARIZONA:

 WHY THE NEED IS CRITICAL for stable public funding of the ASU Modeling Instruction program of summer PD for high school physics and chemistry teachers:

 2. High school physics is crucial to Arizona’s economic development, and central to addressing societal challenges.
-Physics and chemistry are key to understanding global warming.
+Physics and chemistry are key to understanding global climate change.

 3. Physics is essential to produce a science- and math-literate citizenry.
 Physics is STEM!